PaddlePaddle/Paddle/doc/demo/sparse_train/sparse_train.md

 Assuming that you are familiar with PaddlePaddle.
 Here show train billion level parameters with sparse training.

+NOTE: main code and data can be found in demo/sparse_train/sparse_binary directory.

 ### Prepare Data
 Given the Input data sample as follows:
 ```